This feature is currently only available in Global Statutory Reporting and Investments solutions.

 To go directly to the overridden destination link, click Text.

-When you copy a file that has link overrides, the overrides remain in the copy.
-If you don’t want to maintain the link overrides in the copy, remove them from the document before copying the file.
+- When copying a file with link overrides, the overrides will carry over to the copied file.
+If you don’t want to retain these link overrides, remove them before copying the file.